Top arrow pointing up

 BELLA HTW default configuration of target area and diagnostics.

 BELLA HTW view of target area looking upstream.
-From foreground to background: the photon/neutron experiment table, the electron beam dump wall, the Electron Energy Spectrometer, and the plasma target chamberption
+From foreground to background: the photon/neutron experiment table, the electron beam dump wall, the Electron Energy Spectrometer, and the plasma target chamber.

 The laser consists of a front end system that outputs ~2mJ/pulse (uncompressed) at 1kHz, followed by three final amplifiers that operate at the final 5 Hz repetition rate.
 The final uncompressed pulse energy is 4 J in the primary arm and 1 J in the secondary arm.
 These are sent to grating-based optical compressors producing compressed pulses which can be as short as 40 femtoseconds of >2 J and > 0.5 J respectively.

 Both lasers are focused by off-axis paraboloid mirrors of 1.1 -1.5 m focal length in a common target chamber which has an experimental breadboard 47” wide by 131” long.
 The laser is equipped with sophisticated diagnostics and controls.
 Control systems safely operate and continuously monitor its important parameters from a centrally located control room.
 A magnetic electron spectrometer using phosphor screens and multiple CCD cameras allows high repetition rate analysis.
 This is backed up by on-line neutron and gamma ray monitoring.
 Optical diagnostics can monitor the energy, spectrum, and other parameters of the transmitted laser to infer its coupling to the LPA.
 The target chamber has numerous ports on the sides, top and bottom, which can be fitted with windows, feedthrough ports, and target delivery systems.
-Standard target positioners to position a large array of targets.
-Gas jet targets have been used to date.
+Gas jets and alternative target positioners can be used.
 A large area downstream of the magnetic spectrometer and shielded from the primary target chamber is available for experiments using photon beams or radiation sources.

 The primary activities are focused on the research and development of LPAs at GeV-class energies and their use to produce mono-energetic Thomson photon beams at MeV energies.
 Betatron radiation in the keV band is also produced.
 X-ray and MeV photon detectors are available including scintillators, and Compton spectrometers.
 Collaborative experiments using photon beams and other detectors can be discussed, and will require a significant R&D team during the campaign.